Most people think that they know their strengths…

 What is a signature strength?

-For the purposes of this article we are considering a true strength or one of your signature strengths to be where your skill intersects your passion.
 This means it’s not enough to be really good at something, in addition you must have some love or enjoyment of it too.
 This provides the basis for what we really mean when we say “do what you love”

 We really mean, spending as much time as possible working with those things you are great at that you also really enjoy.
 When you get to do that on a regular basis, work starts to feel like play more and more, but you are also going to be getting superior results in your work compared to someone who’s time and activities are not well aligned with their strengths.

-Many people tell me that I am willing to have uncomfortable conversations.
 I had considered that a strength for a period of time.
 But when I looked a little deeper I realized there was more to it: I have always been someone who gets trusted by people very easily.
 It helped me to be successful in other jobs and helped me to build relationships and have a lot of information because people were willing to share with me.
 Because people trusted me so easily and so quickly it would often make me very comfortable with them just as quickly.
 This enabled me to say things that others wouldn’t normally say, or deliver difficult feedback to people, or to ask for something from them that could be kind of scary.

 How to get more specific when trying to discover your strengths: